Why Bother To Meditate If You Don’t Have Anxiety?

 You bet it would.

-Kelvin H. Chin is a Stress Management Expert & Meditation Teacher, and Author of “Overcoming the Fear of Death.”
+Kelvin H. Chin is a Meditation Teacher, Life After Life Expert, and Author of “Overcoming the Fear of Death,” “Marcus Aurelius Updated: 21st Century Meditations On Living Life” and “After the Afterlife: Memories of My Past Lives.”
 He learned to meditate at age 19, and has been teaching “Turning Within” Meditation, an effortless technique, for 45 years.
 He can be reached at www.TurningWithin.org.
 Kelvin resides in Los Angeles and teaches meditation worldwide by videoconference, and in-person.